-The table below presents the development of the minimum required university contribution for each of the plan years covered by this report.
+The table below presents the development of the minimum required university contribution for the 2016 plan year.

 While we have shown a fixed university current service cost in the table below, the University may actually fund the current service cost per member accruing service.